Bangudae Petroglyphs: Tools

-Tools relating to hunting and fishing such as boats, floats, harpoons, fishing net, fish pounds, and bows provide information on the age of the rock art and livelihood of the time.
-This site also has scenes of whales and tigers being captured with a net.
-Although no prehistoric net has yet been excavated, fine marks of net on pottery discovered in the Dongsam-dong Shell Midden suggest that nets were widely used not only for fishing but also for hunting in those days.
+Tools relating to hunting and fishing such as boats, floats, harpoons, fishing nets, fish pounds, and bows provide information on the age of the rock art and livelihood of the time.
+For example, one scene shows people standing in a curved boat connected via a line to a whale.

-The site has scenes showing whaling activities in great detail.
 Around 5–17 people are on boats surrounding whales.
-The bows and sterns are semi-circular and are connected to a harpoon stuck into the body of whales and to floats hanging on a rope.
+The bows and sterns are semi-circular and are connected to a harpoon stuck into the body of a whale and to floats hanging on rope.
 The tools are almost identical to those used by natives for whaling today.
+This kind of depiction strongly suggests whaling played an important role in social cohesion in the lives of the people, similar to that which has been observed in historic Inuit populations.

+This site also has scenes of whales and tigers being captured with a net.
+As an exceptional scene on rocks in the globe, hunting scenes of both whales in the sea and tigers on the land represent the symbolic meaning of man’s place in prehistoric times.

 Indeterminate figures

 Engravings of uncertain theme and content have been classified into two types: those of unknown theme which are in good condition and those of unknown shape which have been worn and damaged over time and are therefore hard to decode.
 Some have signs with certain patterns, but it is hard to classify them on the basis of engravings on the rock alone.
 Signs are conceptual expressions that are impossible to find in real life but are repeated expressions of a certain pattern.